-Indoor plants are celebrated not only for the life they bring to our inner sanctums but also for their sculptural beauty.
+Indoor plants are celebrated not only for the vibrance they bring to our homes but also for their sculptural beauty.
 A houseplant is often the last finishing touch to complete the "look" in a space, but it can be difficult to keep up with plant parenting if you don't have a green thumb.

-The West Elm fiddle leaf fig's silk-screened, waxy leaves are just that: Waxed polyester and connected to bendable plastic-coated branches.
+The West Elm fiddle leaf fig's silk-screened, waxy leaves are just that: waxed polyester, connected to bendable plastic-coated branches.
 A white midcentury-style plastic pot with styrofoam "soil" makes it all the more convincing.
 Style yours near a window for the classic look, or place it in a dark hallway to save the sunny areas inside for your living species.

-Enjoy a taste of the tropics all year round with an artificial majesty palm frond.
+Enjoy a taste of the tropics year-round with an artificial majesty palm frond.
 One branch is convincing enough to bolster a fresh-cut flower arrangement on its own.
 Style your faux leaves in a tall vase, and opt for ceramic styles for an extra-convincing effect.

-Monstera, aka the Swiss cheese plant, is so named for the pretty holes that form within its waxy, wide leaves.
-But it's known to be temperamental and you also need to wash its leaves regularly (while wearing gloves).
-Luckily, this artificial monstera sends off tropical vibes and isn't finicky about its adjacency to the sun in a too-dark apartment.
+Monstera, nicknamed the Swiss cheese plant, is so known for the pretty holes that form within its waxy, wide leaves.
+But this delicate, beautiful species is known to be temperamental, (and you also need to wash its leaves regularly).
+Luckily, West Elm's artificial monstera sends off tropical vibes without being finicky about its adjacency to the sun in a too-dark apartment.

-The flowering Protea plant, or Sugarbush as it's commonly known in its native South Africa, represents change and hope and is the country's national flower.
+The flowering Protea plant, or Sugarbush (as it's commonly known in its native South Africa), represents change and hope and is the country's national flower.
 Bring some of those positive vibes into your space with this pretty, white King Protea that's fully in bloom.
 Style an arrangement of flowers into a year-round bouquet, or enjoy it as low-maintenance greenery in a single vase.

-Queen Anne's Lace, or wild carrot, has a small, dark-purple center, and is a biennial wildflower herb that originally came from Europe.
-So named for avid tatter, Queen Anne of England (1665–1714), this artificial rendition will keep forever with its ultra-realistic extra-long stems, dill-like fronds, and delicate, white flowers.
+Queen Anne's Lace, or wild carrot, has a small, dark purple center, and is a biennial wildflower herb that originally came from Europe.
+This species was named for the avid tatter Queen Anne of England.
+As an artificial rendition, this decorative plant will stay fresh forever with its ultra-realistic long stems, dill-like fronds, and delicate white flowers.

-Sometimes a simple vase full of greens is just what a space needs to make it feel polished and "done."
-These calla-lily stems come inside a tall vase and look at once, understated and sophisticated.
-Plus, you'll never have to freshen their water or propagate them into pots.
+Sometimes a simple vase full of greenery is just what a space needs to make it feel polished and "done."
+These Calla Lily stems come inside a tall vase, and look at once both understated and sophisticated.
+Bonus: you'll never have to freshen their water or propagate them into pots.